WolframResearch/wolfram-library-link-rs/README.md

   * Pass general Wolfram language expressions to and from Rust code.
   * Evaluate Wolfram expressions from Rust code.
   * Check for and respond to Wolfram language aborts while in Rust code.
+  * Seamlessly construct native Rust datastructures from expressions using the pattern language via `derive(FromExpr)`.
   * Safe API for the WSTP, using [`wl-wstp`][wl-wstp]

 Advantages over the LibraryLink/WSTP C API: